Sarrgas/rillion-expense-tracker/README.md

 - No built-in Swagger authentication (use Postman or similar to pass headers)
 - No foreign key between Expenses.UserId and Users
 - ConnectionStrings stored in repo
-- Amount is an integer, should be decimal.
+- Expense.Amount is an integer, should be decimal.
 - Inconsistent primary key value (Guid vs int)
 - No contraints on unique users
+- Poorly named DbContext
+- No tests for edge-cases.